 July 28, 2020

-- We’ve seen national surges in cases, an uptick in statewide cases, and a plateauing of local cases.
+- Virus Trajectory: We’ve seen national surges in cases, an uptick in statewide cases, and a plateauing of local cases.
 Without a sustained positivity rate of lower than 5%–which Philadelphia is currently exceeding–combined with a sustained reproduction rate of lower than 1, it will be unsafe for buildings to reopen.
 These metrics must be the foundation of decision making.

 These components have increased the already extreme trepidation regarding reopening.
 Further, without the proper implementation of the requirements of our plan, reopening with the hybrid model as currently proposed is not a viable option.

 Of the survey respondents, 73.6% feel personally unsafe entering school buildings.
 Only 8% said they feel safe.
 An even greater percentage of respondents, 78%, feel that their students’ safety is jeopardized by entering school buildings.
 Only 6% felt it would be safe for their students to enter buildings.

 Over half of respondents (53.6%) feel that fully remote is the safest and best option given what we now know, while 26.7% are in favor of nearly fully remote with very limited exceptions.

 We believe that a full return to virtual learning for the first quarter, at minimum, is warranted.
 This is not a position we take lightly.
 Our members want to be in buildings doing the jobs they love—and they want to do so when it is safe to do so.
 Our children learn best in face to face environments, but we cannot compromise the physical safety of the students and staff in order to do so.

 On our call for a virtual start to the year, PFT President Jerry Jordan said the following: